Holfeart History, Family Crest & Coats of Arms

 Early History of the Holfeart family

-Another 183 words (13 lines of text) covering the years 1717, 1541 and 1588 are included under the topic Early Holfeart History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holfeart research.
+Another 202 words (14 lines of text) covering the years 1587, 1717, 1541 and 1588 are included under the topic Early Holfeart History in all our PDF Extended History products and printed products wherever possible.

 Holfeart Spelling Variations